slack-scala-client/slack-scala-client/README.md

 }
 ```

-Additionally the client can be used to receive any event sent from slack:
+Additionally, the client can be used to receive any event sent from Slack:

 ```scala
 client.onEvent {